mathiasconradt/snyk-csv-to-pdf/README.md

 - using a report/template engine (Jasper Reports)

 It takes a CSV file in (manually downloaded from Snyk New Reporting UI), and generates a PDF file based on it.

+### Disclaimer

+This project is not an official Snyk offering and not officially supported by Snyk.
+Use are your own risk.

 ## Build
 ```